 5. Rent out your place while you’re away

 Rob and I started renting out our apartment in NYC while we weren’t using it.
 This stretched our travel funds by over $7,500 USD (not an exaggeration!) throughout 2016 and 2017.
-Unfortunately it’s not allowed in our current rental agreement, but we plan to do it again when we are able to in the future.

 6. Visit cheap destinations

 It’s a sad fact, but my home country is damn expensive to travel in.
 I can’t count the number of times I have gone overseas instead of travelling within Australia because of the price difference.

 My travel funds will usually stretch further if I head to a destination where the Australian dollar is strong against the local currency.
 If you’ve ever spent time in Thailand or Bali, you’ve probably noticed that there were loads of Australians there.
 This is why!
 These are cheap destinations for us.

 Some destinations that I would consider cheap are Southeast Asia, Eastern Europe, or many countries in South America.

 7. Work remotely